Man accused of stealing thousands in items from Louis Vuitton

 NASHVILLE, Tenn.
 (WKRN) — A man was arrested after a theft investigation that involved over $10,000 worth of stolen items on separate occasions.

-On August 21, an arrest affadavit states a male and female entered the Louis Vuitton store at Green Hills mall and stole $6,720 worth of merchandise.
+On August 21, an arrest affidavit states a male and female entered the Louis Vuitton store at Green Hills mall and stole $6,720 worth of merchandise.

-Employees apparently recognized the man, and said he has committed similar thefts in the past.
-The affidavit states he’s known was “Breezy Brown.”
+Employees apparently recognized the man and said he has committed similar thefts in the past.
+The affidavit states he’s known as “Breezy Brown.”

 After conducting a photo line-up, a store employee identified the male thief as Terence Derrell Brown.